MIKE'S BUS PAGES

 * Latin: Best literal English translation might be 'for the good of the people'

-OK, I'm off my soapbox now! - To be fair to John, who uses the Guestbook to take me to task regarding my views, I can accept that such things as service interval dot maxtrix displays at stops, more shelters and, yes, generally more modern fleets, are improvements that might, under the previous way, have taken much longer to happen,but a properly funded and subsidised public service would I think deal with this and identify more closely with its users.
+OK, I'm off my soapbox now! - To be fair to John, who used the Guestbook a while ago to take me to task regarding my views, I can accept that such hi-tech things as satellite controlled service information at stops, more shelters and, yes, generally more modern fleets, are improvements that might, under the previous way, have taken much longer to happen, but a properly funded and subsidised public service would I think deal with this and identify more closely with its users.

 When initially drafting this page I ventured the opinion that buses nowadays are just characterless boxes on wheels.
 Anyone who experienced the scene in the fifties and sixties particularly will perhaps have sympathy with that view but, on reflection, for anyone younger anyway, and perhaps in a very different way, this is not really the case at all.

 The privatisation saga may not have done all that much for the passenger (personal view) but if it has achieved anything for the enthusiast, and if you can identify with modern vehicles, it has certainly fielded tremendous variety.
 This has been helped greatly by the growing foreign influence on UK fleets which, in recent times have boasted buses and coaches originating (wholly or partly) from as far afield as USA, CHINA, MALAYSIA, INDIA, TURKEY, SERBIA, MACEDONIA, HUNGARY, POLAND, GERMANY, FRANCE, BELGIUM,SPAIN, ITALY, AUSTRIA, SWITZERLAND, PORTUGAL, SWEDEN & DENMARK, and that's only the ones I've read about!.
 It's all brought a new sphere of interest and colour to the everyday bus scene in many areas which counteracts the all-pervading presence of the uninspiring hues of Stagecoach and Firstbus.
 A very good example of this is Nottingham where the variety of hues and route dedicated vehicles operating alongside smart green trams is quite amazing.
 However, it must be remembered that there is every chance that it'll all be short-lived, such is the nature of the competitive world of bus services.
-A new operator could come along next week and decide to have everything in different, maybe less attractive colours
+But hey, wait a minute - aren't they still municipally operated there?

 MANCHESTER MISCELLANY 2005